 But now, in its fourth generation, I am very, very intrigued.
 I think I’d use it for e-mail, social media, reading, running my family’s daily needs, watching TV shows…this is what people use it for, isn’t it?

 I’m also feeling spurred on by my son. iPads were used in a pilot program in his first grade classroom.
 The school district concluded that going forward, elementary school students will use iPads in the classroom starting in the second grade.
 Parents will pay an annual fee, higher if the student needs to use a school iPad, lower if the student will bring one from home.

 So far, I’ve yet to hear from a parent who plans to send his/her seven-year-old to school with a $500 piece of technology when the same kid can’t even tie his shoe or open a cheese stick at lunch.

 But, I now feel an innate sense of curiosity about this technology that my children are being exposed to at such an early age.
 Is this what it felt like in 1920-something when parents sent their daughters to secretarial school to learn to type on a typewriter?

 I am apparently not the only person wondering if she should get an iPad.
-Type in “should I get an…” into Google, and Google autofills with “should I get an iPad.”
+Type in “should I get an…” into Google, and Google autofills with “best dating app in thailand for foreigners

 The jury is still out.
 By the time the iPad 12 rolls around, I suspect I’ll be on board.
 But I welcome your advice in the meantime.